rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There are 7 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - orgId - System.String: Org UUID.
     - wildcard - System.String: A wildcard pattern that group members' names or URLs must match.
     - pdls - list of System.Strings: A list of preferred data locations that group members must match.
     - workloadHierarchy - WorkloadLevelHierarchy: Each enumeration value represents the hierarchy of a specific workload type for RBAC and SLA Domain assignments.
-The None value represents the hierarchy of all workload types.
+A value of 'None' represents the hierarchy of all workload types.
     - groupFilterAttributes - list of GroupFilterAttributes: A list of attributes to filter out group members.
 - Returns O365ConfiguredGroupMemberConnection.
 ### crawl